All cleats are not the same! That is one of the first things that must be said on any page about cleats.

 It is just simply impractical to think that way.
 It is a general sight to vie in the sports field all over the country.

-There are so many different lacrosse cleats on the market nowadays that it can be hard to know which is the best for you.
+There are so many different lacrosse cleats nowadays that it can be hard to know which is the best for you.

 This blog post will help you narrow down the options and choose the best lacrosse cleat for your needs.
-We will consider price, fit, comfort, and durability factors when making our recommendations.
+When making our recommendations, we will consider price, fit, comfort, and durability.